nf-core/website/markdown/governance.md

 #### Steering committee {#steering}

-Changes that impact the community requires decisions informed by extensive experience with both the nf-core project and the larger ecosystem.
+Changes impacting the community require decisions informed by extensive experience with the nf-core project and the larger ecosystem.
 The steering committee is responsible for overseeing the running of the nf-core project.

 The steering committee is made up of representatives from the core team and outside advisors who are familiar with the project.